 - a.
-AOs must ensure all awards are issued in accordance with Executive Order 13279, Equal Protection for the Laws for Faith-Based and Community Organizations, Executive Order 14015, Establishment of the White House Office of Faith-Based and Neighborhood Partnerships, and 22 CFR 205, Participation by Religious Organizations in USAID Programs. - b.
+AOs must ensure all awards are issued in accordance with Executive Order 13279, Equal Protection for the Laws for Faith-Based and Community Organizations, Executive Order 14015, Participation by Religious Organizations in USAID Programs. - b.
 All eligible organizations, including faith-based, must be able to apply on an equal footing for USAID financial assistance.
-Consistent with 22 CFR 205.1(b), AOs must ensure that NOFOs include language indicating that faith-based organizations are eligible on the same basis as any other organization and subject to the protections and requirements of federal law. - c.
+Consistent with 22 CFR 205.1(b), AOs must ensure that NOFOs include language indicating that faith-based organizations are eligible on the same basis as any other organization and subject to the protections and requirements of federal law.

+- c.
 When limiting eligibility using procedures in section 303.3.6.5, USAID must not restrict eligibility solely to favor or disfavor either faith-based or secular organizations.
 Consistent with 22 CFR 205.1(o), AOs must not structure NOFOs or awards in a way as to advantage or disadvantage faith-based organizations affiliated with historic or well-established religions or sects in comparison with other religions or sects. - d.
 AOs must ensure that any NOFOs that require organizations to have nonprofit status specifically indicate this requirement in the eligibility section of the solicitation.
 An applicant can show its nonprofit status in accordance with the requirements at 22 CFR 205.1(k). - e.
 If an organization submits a request for religious accommodation, the AO must consult with GC/RLO when processing and responding to the request.
 All requests for religious accommodation must be considered in accordance with 22 CFR 205.1(c). - f.
 Any waiver from the requirements of this section (303.3.28) in whole or in part, on a case-by-case basis, must be in accordance with 22 CFR 205.1(n).